GSA/ITDB-schema/VendorMeetingNotes.md

 The most recent meeting will always be on top

+## June 14th, 2017

+**In Room:** Nico Ojeda OMB REI, Justin Grime OMB, Austin Moffa OMB TCG, Jeff Rossman OMB TCG

+**On Phone:** Kimler Corey OMB TCG, Tsisti Llewali OMB TCG, Dan York GSA, Giha OMB REI, Barry Cannel DHS, Bill Gehrke Oracle HHS, Dan … Treasury

+**Purpose:** Give vendors an update on our development efforts and address the action items from last week

+**Timeline (posted on the GitHub page)**
+Currently on schedule to deliver XSD-Candidate (v1.9.0) July 5th

+**Recap**
+1. No slippage, no major deliverables this week.

+2. To improve - taking notes, making notes more available.
+Putting out agenda beforehand.

+3. Data dictionary availability, context, validations.
+Discussed selective prioritization of deliverables.

+**New**
+1. Question preference: via e-mail or github.
+(Specifically a question regarding DOD and funding source level/investment level.)

+2. Emphasized – if questions are agency specific/sensitive, use helpdesk e-mail.
+If uncertain, you can make a reference ticket for the following meeting.

+3. Clarify – xsd, xsd+ (data dictionary) does or does not include validations?
+Answer: XSD+ will come with all supplemental technical material

+**Action Items for Next Meeting**
+1. Official communication to explain issue submission protocol/etiquette.
+2. Provide information regarding technical discussion/overview for the upcoming week.

 ## June 7th, 2017

 **In Room:** Srida Malsava Treasury, Austin Moffa OMB TCG, Keith Ott eCPIC, Mitchell Jarrett OMB TCG, Nico Ojeda OMB REI, Todd Messer OMB TCG, Justin Grimes OMB, Dan York eCPIC